 What's Happening in Human Resources

-We have updated the Offer Letter Templates to provide information about Pennsylvania Act 153, which requires certain Child Protective Services clearances.
-The new templates, which are specific to the employee status and position, include references to Workday and the CMUWorks Service Center.
+We have updated the Offer Letter Templates to provide information updated Additional Terms and Conditions of Employment.
 Please use the new Offer Letter Templates going forward when preparing to make an offer to employees.
-Learn more about Extending an Offer and the new templates (CMU password required).
+Learn more about Extending an Offer and the template letters (CMU Password Required).

 Military Leave Policy

 The University strongly supports its employees as they perform their obligations to serve in America’s armed forces, and recognizes and values the contributions that they make to the United States in this capacity.
 Accordingly, the University is pleased to announce the adoption of a new policy that will benefit reservists in the U.S. military (including the National Guard) who receive orders to report for duty (for annual active-duty training or for an extended period of activation).
 Such reservists will be granted military leave by the University as described in the newly enacted policy.
 Certain aspects of the policy will be implemented effective October 1, 2015 while other benefits will take effect by January 1, 2016.
 Some of the highlights of the new policy, which will be effective October 1, 2015, are as follows: